stfc/PSyclone/doc/psyke.rst

 * The entire Invoke (extraction applied to all Nodes).

-The basic mechanism of code extraction is applying the **ExtractRegionTrans** transformation to selected Nodes.
+The basic mechanism of code extraction is through applying the **ExtractRegionTrans** transformation to selected Nodes.
 This transformation is further sub-classed into API-specific implementations, **DynamoExtractRegionTrans** and **GOceanExtractRegionTrans**.
 Both sub-classed transformations insert an instance of the **ExtractNode** object into the Schedule of a specific Invoke.
 All Nodes marked for extraction become children of the **ExtractNode**.

 For now, the **ExtractNode** class simply adds comments at the beginning and the end of the extract region, that is at the position of the extract